Homelessness in the United States by state: Georgia

 While it is unclear how many people took this offer to leave the city for free, it is estimated that thousands of the homeless population in Atlanta did take this one-way ticket.
 For the ones that did not leave, around 9,000 homeless persons were arrested for activities such as trespassing, disorderly conduct, panhandling, and urban camping.
-Urban camping is the use of public or city owned space to sleep or to protect one's personal belongings.
+Urban camping is the use of public or city-owned space to sleep or to protect one's personal belongings.
 For example, the use of a tent underneath a bridge in order to serve as a living space is prohibited.

 Action towards panhandling has also been seen from the government.
-Many downtown cities around the United States have tried to combat panhandlers by prohibiting panhandling at certain locations as well as restricting the time periods that it is allowed.
+Many downtown cities around the United States have tried to combat panhandlers by prohibiting panhandling at certain locations as well as restricting the time periods during which it is allowed.
 In Georgia, Atlanta was proactive with this idea by banning panhandling in what is known as the "tourist triangle" in August 2005.
 Another ban prohibited panhandling within 15 feet of common public places such as ATM's and train stations.
 Violations are punished with either a fine or imprisonment.

-In 2012, the city of Atlanta created an anti-panhandling law which criminalizes aggressive panhandling.
+In 2012, the city of Atlanta created an anti-panhandling law that criminalizes aggressive panhandling.
 Aggressive panhandling is defined as any form of gestures or intense intervention for the sake of retrieving monetary substance.
 This includes blocking the path of a bystander, following a bystander, using harsh language directed at a bystander, or any other indications that could be perceived as a threat by the person it is directed at.
-Violations are punished based on the number of offenses with the third offense being the highest.
+Violations are punished based on the number of offenses, with the third offense being the highest.
 The third offense and all future offenses beyond that will result in a minimum of 90 days in jail.
-A second offense will result in 30 days of jail time while the first offense results in up to 30 days of community service.
+A second offense will result in 30 days of jail time, while the first offense results in up to 30 days of community service.

 The policies that Atlanta has put in place were very similar to the ones that Athens, Georgia currently has.
 Failing to adhere to the law could result in jail time or community service.
 Athens-Clarke County added the possibility for a fine to be paid instead of serving prison time or participating in community service.